salahzar/vikidia/README.md

 when pressed the wikipedia like site is called and the extract is shown in the underlying field if present otherwise a not present info is shown.

+Mod takes particular care in handling utf8 chars.
+They are returned in the unicode form so must be translated carefully to avoid awkward translitterations.

 For instance in italian wikipedia searching for "gatto" returns ""